 We'll include a couple of examples here, and we're sure that you have your own, but there are many to choose from (remember when we tried to search for Union Square?).
 On a local level, both apps were able to locate a restaurant in San Francisco's Hayes Valley neighborhood, but only Google got it on the street corner.
-As another example, CNET's Dong Ngo had his own problem earlier this week when he searched for a business on Front Street.
+As another example, CNET's Dong Ngo had his own problem when he searched for a business on Front Street.
 Here again, Google Maps got it right, but Apple misdirected him a few blocks away.
 Outside of the Bay Area, Apple Maps somehow put the Oregon Capitol building in Madison, Wis., and wasn't able to find the not-so-small community of San Bernardino, Calif.
 Perhaps it confused the city with San Bernardino County, but there's no excuse for placing it in a very uninhabited region of the Mojave Desert.

 To start turn-by-turn directions with voice, simply hit the Start arrow in the lower right to get a 3D view of your route.
 As you drive or walk, you will be given audio directions for when you should make every turn.
 In our early testing, the app didn't miss a turn, and was capable of rerouting if I went off course.
 In other words, the experience is the same as you'd get from Google Maps on a computer.
 In a previous CNET comparison between the Apple Maps and the Web version of Google Maps, Apple did a decent job with turn-by-turn directions mostly, but Google was better.